godaddy/gasket/docs/configuration.md

 ## Presets and Plugins

-To configure plugins an app, update the `plugins` array in `gasket.js` with imported gasket plugin packages.
+To configure plugins in an app, update the `plugins` array in `gasket.js` with imported gasket plugin packages.

 ```js